RTduino/RTduino/README.md

 ![2.2-6](docs/figures/2.2-6.png)

-- Click `Hardware`, and select `Support Arduino`.
+- Click `Hardware`, and select `Compatible with Arduino Ecosystem (RTduino)`.
 Then, click the "hammer" button to compile the project.
 RT-Thread Studio will automatically download the RTduino and other dependency software packages and compile the whole project.

 ![2.2-7](docs/figures/2.2-7.png)